-The suspension was clearly meant to be on the sporty side, therefore quite stiff.
-Both front fork and rear shocks are fully adjustable with preload, compression and rebound - not something you see on a Harley usually, and this one is now a decade old.
+The suspension of the XR is clearly designed for sporty performance, resulting in a stiff setup.
+Both the front fork and rear shocks are fully adjustable with options for preload, compression, and rebound—a feature not commonly seen on Harley motorcycles, especially considering that this model is now a decade old.

 A case in point, our particular bike seemed like it was set up for Laguna Seca circuit, which meant that on the street it was like riding a plank of wood down concrete stairs — easily remedied by easing the dampening settings.
 Dialled in, it provided a good measure of compliance over bumps but still the firmness and control you'd expect of a 'Sporty' motorcycle.